11 min read

 • With 5 indexes: 14.7 seconds

 That's a 79% slowdown on bulk inserts.
-This is why I'm selective about indexing, every index adds overhead to writes.
+This is why I'm selective about indexing.
+Every index adds overhead to writes.
+If you're doing heavy batch processing through queue jobs, consider disabling indexes during bulk inserts and rebuilding them afterward.

 Step-by-Step: Optimizing a Slow Query with Indexes